an04jali/Surakshanet-model/README.md

 Potential future improvements include:

 Persistent cloud-based analysis history
-Advanced activity recognition
-Better temporal action recognition
 Multi-camera support
 Automatic incident snapshots
 Email/SMS alerts
 Cloud database integration
-Improved risk prediction using a trained dataset Real-time analytics dashboard
 GPU-accelerated inference
-More robust suspicious-activity classification
-⚠️ Limitations

-SurakshaNet is a prototype/demo system.

-Risk and suspicious-activity predictions depend on the models, thresholds, video quality, camera angle, lighting, and available computational resources.

-The system should therefore be treated as an AI-assisted monitoring tool, not as a replacement for human security personnel or emergency services.

 👩‍💻 Author